AzureAD/microsoft-authentication-library-for-js/lib/msal-node/apiReview/msal-node.api.md

     getManagedIdentitySource(): ManagedIdentitySourceNames;
 }

-// Warning: (ae-missing-release-tag) "ManagedIdentityConfiguration" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type ManagedIdentityConfiguration = {
     managedIdentityIdParams?: ManagedIdentityIdParams;
     system?: NodeSystemOptions;
 };

-// Warning: (ae-missing-release-tag) "ManagedIdentityIdParams" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type ManagedIdentityIdParams = {
     userAssignedClientId?: string;